kuma35/thinking-forth-jp/sphinx/chapter8.rst

 Two-Dimensional Decision Table
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We’ll hark back to our Tiny Editor example in to illustrate a
+We’ll hark back to our Tiny Editor example in Chapter Three to
-two-dimensional decision table.
+illustrate a two-dimensional decision table.

 In we’re constructing a table of functions to be performed when various
 keys are pressed.
 The effect is similar to that of a case statement, but